cpuchip/imx-docker/NOTES.md

 WSL2 Note
 ---------

-If running on WSL2 you may need to double check you have enough storage space in your ext4.vhdx file for yocto builds.....
+If running on WSL2 you may need to double check you have enough storage space in your ext4.vhdx file for yocto builds..... see https://learn.microsoft.com/en-us/windows/wsl/disk-space

 check where your VHDX file with powershell `Get-ChildItem -Path HKCU:\Software\Microsoft\Windows\CurrentVersion\Lxss`